nathan-schubkegel/FreedomBot/readme.md

 Download .NET 6 SDK from https://dotnet.microsoft.com/en-us/download/dotnet/6.0
  - I downloaded SDK version 6.0.200

-From a command prompt, type "dotnet build" or "dotnet run"
+From a command prompt
+ - type "dotnet build" to see if everything compiles
+ - type "dotnet run --project FreedomBot" to compile and run it (or change directory to FreedomBot and then just "dotnet run")

-Also "dotnet publish -r win-x64 --self-contained" to produce a distributable exe and bazillion other needed files.
+ - type "dotnet publish --runtime win-x64 --self-contained" to produce a distributable exe (and bazillion other files) in

 Testing
 -------
-TODO
+From a command prompt
+ - type "dotnet test"

 References
 ----------